Flux-Crypto/Flux/README.md

 ### Database

-**On project initialization**, generate the Prisma scheme with the command:
+**On project initialization**, generate the Prisma schema with the command:

 ```sh
 npm run generate